Phnom Kulen: Siem Reap's Sacred Mountain

-When the heat of Siem Reap gets too much, there's one place locals and tourists alike go to cool off: Phnom Kulen.
-This sacred mountain is home to a stunning jungle, ancient carvings, and the country's most famous and refreshing waterfalls.
-No matter how many times you've been, it's always worth the trip!
+When the heat of Siem Reap gets too much, there's one place everyone goes to cool off: Phnom Kulen.
+This sacred mountain is considered the birthplace of the Khmer Empire.
+It is home to a stunning jungle, ancient riverbed carvings, and the country's most famous swimming holes.

 1.5 - 2 hours from Siem Reap.